 When you look at these issues through the eyes of an integrated solution, these problems disappear, as firstly all information is recorded per batch, including the weights.
 Automated recipe control, integrating software and hardware, ensures the correct amount of product is scanned and issued for each different product, exactly weighing it out.

 This allows the operations team to see how much raw material is being used and what it produces, delivering an actual mass balance for each batch, complete with the traceability data needed.
 By then linking this information to a centralised outer case and/or retail pack labelling system, you could complete an automated process that has no manual inputs required, reducing errors and speeding up the whole operation.

 If you require more detail of how this approach works, please don’t hesitate to email me on email@example.com You can also send me any questions on other areas of food production software integration, which I would be happy to answer.
-In future articles I will be covering topics like QMS and being audit ready, looking particularly at the latest BRC announcements.
+In future articles I will be covering topics like QMS, food manufacturing real-time control and being audit ready, looking particularly at the latest BRC announcements.